xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 ```

-In this example, the left argument `Int32` specifies that the binding type for the variable sizeSource is to be `System.Int32`.
-This means that whenever APL passes the value of `sizeSource` to the control, it will first be cast to an `Int32`.
-This makes it suitable, for example, for binding to the FontSize property of a `TextBox`.
+In this example, the left argument `Int32` specifies that the binding type for the variable sizeSource is to be System.Int32.
+This means that whenever APL passes the value of `sizeSource` to the control, it will first be cast to an Int32.
+This makes it suitable, for example, for binding to the FontSize property of a TextBox.

-A number of controls have a Value property which must be expressed as a `System.Double`.
+A number of controls have a Value property which must be expressed as a System.Double.
 The next example shows how to create a Binding Source for such a variable.
 ```apl
       ⎕EX'valSource'
       valSource←42